cwliu007/hmdcm/README.md

 a$waic
 ```

-# Data Analyses of Problems in Elementary Probability Theory (two time point dataset) (same as Table 20)
+# Data Analyses of Problems in Elementary Probability Theory (two-time-point dataset) (same as Table 20)
 > [!NOTE]
 > Type `?hmdmc::hmdmc` for argument help in R.
 >